olaf8543/Workshops/README.md

    Here’s how to do it:
    - Go to your **GitHub account** and navigate to your forked repository.
    - Click the green **Code** button, and then copy the URL (it will look like `https://github.com/your-username/Workshops.git`).
-   - Open a terminal or command prompt on your computer, and run the following command (replacing `your-username` with your GitHub username):
+   - Open a terminal or command prompt on your computer, and navigate to the folder where you want to store these tutorials:
+     ```bash
+     cd path/to/destination/folder
+     ```
+   - Run the following command (replacing `your-username` with your GitHub username):
      ```bash
      git clone https://github.com/your-username/Workshops.git
      ```